 Fishing for stocked trout including rainbows and browns can be fair to excellent.
 Small brook trout and native cutthroat are also present.
 Try olive wooley-buggers, damsel imitations or spinners and spoons.
 Goose Lake falls under general zone regulations.

-This short barrier-free trail leads you from the Sunset Falls parking lot to Sunset Falls Viewpoint.
+This short accessible trail leads you from the Sunset Falls parking lot to Sunset Falls Viewpoint.
 The falls are accessible year-round and make a popular place to cool off on hot summer days.
 No fishing is allowed.

 This wooded area along the Adams Fork of the Cispus River makes a great campground location.
 The campground is located near the Off Highway Vehicle trails of Blue Lake Ridge and Valley Trail.
 This campground is part of the Randle Recreation Area.